The Ultimate Guide to Travelling by Bus in New Zealand

 - Pack some snacks so you can offer them around for a killer icebreaker

-- Pack lunch on the bus for trips that don’t have lunch included – this will help you save a killing on buying cabinet food in cafes and bakeries
+- Pack a lunch for bus trips that don’t have lunch included – this will help you save a killing on buying cabinet food in cafes and bakeries

 - Pack a layer with you on the bus when the air conditioning gets too cold